 Supplemental Coolant Additive

-Manufacturers counteract cavitation by requiring the use of a SCA/DCA (Supplemental Coolant Additive, Diesel Coolant Additive).
+Manufacturers counteract cavitation by requiring the use of an SCA/DCA (Supplemental Coolant Additive, Diesel Coolant Additive).
 These will not stop the formation of bubbles, but provide a protective barrier between the liner and the bubbles.
 This barrier is formed with the use of nitrite.
 The nitrite level will also need to be monitored on a regular basis.
 As the cavitation bubbles ping against the liner, they remove the layer of nitrite rather than the liner itself.

 The ideal amount of nitrite in a diesel engine cooling system is around 800 ppm (parts per million).
 The cylinder liners can become compromised if levels drop below this level.
 Too much nitrite on the other hand is not always good either.
-Always follow the manufacturers recommended specifications.
+Always follow the manufacturer’s recommended specifications.

 If the nitrite level is between 300 ppm and 800 ppm, the anti-corrosion strength is considered low.
 Add Supplemental Cooling Additive as required.
 If the amount of nitrite is less than 300 ppm, the anti-corrosion strength is considered very low and cannot be restored.
 The cooling system will need to be flushed in this case.
 Test strips that tell the condition of coolant along with the level of nitrite are readily available.